dydxprotocol/v4-clients/v4-client-py/examples/README.md

-# User guide to test mainnet examples
+# User guide to test examples

-The examples present in this folder are meant to be used in the mainnet, thus, with real money.
-Use them at your own risk.

 1. Go to your repository location for the Python client
 ```